rroblak/seed_dump/README.md

 Append the dump to a file:

-    irb(main):003:0> puts SeedDump.dump(User, file: 'db/seeds.rb', append: true)
+    irb(main):003:0> SeedDump.dump(User, file: 'db/seeds.rb', append: true)

-Options are specified as a Hash to the second argument.
+Options are specified as a Hash for the second argument.

 Options
 -------